BloomTech-Labs/bridges-to-prosperity-be-c/README.md

 - run: `npm run tests` to confirm all is setup and tests pass.
 - run: `npm run watch:dev` to start nodemon in local dev enviornment.

+> Make sure to update the details of the app name, description and version in
+> the `package.json` and `config/jsdoc.js` files.

 ## Contributing

 ### ESLint and prettier